 Name of the object Name given to the group of regions during its creation.
 Comments Description of the region group.

 Edit this group This button contains a dialog box for adding countries or continents to the group.
 By clicking on it, you will be able to change the name of the group and add comments to it and also search for ports and include new countries or continents in the group.
 Two columns will appear: The left column contains the list of all the countries or continents that you may add to your group.
 The right column contains the countries or continents that are already in the group.
-To add a country or continent to the group, you need to move it from one column to the other: Select the item(s) to add.
-Click on this arrow Click To remove an object from the group, select it in the right column and click on this arrov NOTE By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.
+To add a country or continent to the group, you need to move it from one column to the other: I Select the item(s) to add.
+Click on this arrow .
+The object will move to the right column and become a part of your group (at the top of the list).
+To remove an object from the group, select it in the right column and click on this arrow By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.
 Objects in this group The countries or continents in your group will be shown in a table.
-To add or modify objects, refer to the previous field.
+To add or modify objects, refer to the previous field. )